genicam/GenICamXmlValidator/BUILD.md

 Building the GenICamXmlValidator plugin from the source, requires having the following SW installed:

-	* Visual Studio 2017 with C++ and C# inslalled.
+	* Visual Studio 2017 or 2019 with C++ and C# inslalled.
 It "may" work with Visual Studio 2015, but it was never been tried.
 	* Visual Studio 2015 Toolset (v140)
 	* .NET Framework 4.6
 	* Visual Studio SDK: https://docs.microsoft.com/en-us/visualstudio/extensibility/visual-studio-sdk